hossein-zare/react-native-dropdown-picker/README.md

 # React Native DropDown Picker 5.x

+# Documentation
+**The documentation has been moved to https://hossein-zare.github.io/react-native-dropdown-picker-website/**

+# Caution
+Previous version of this package are deprecated and incompatible with the current version.

+# Contribution
+If you want to contribute to this package, Create a new issue and let us know about it.

 # Donation
 We are constantly working to improve this project, help us with your donation as a "Thank you"!